 There’s so much great Mexican music out there, ranging from classical guitar and traditional mariachi music to contemporary tunes with an ethnic flair.
 Make a playlist for the party using a variety of music to keep things interesting and lively.
 If you don’t have wireless speakers, invest in some forthwith.
 They’re not that expensive, and you can pipe music into every room, including the patio, from your phone, tablet, or computer.
 Consider artists like Selena, Alejandro Escovedo, Santana, Los Moscosos, Nati Cano’s Mariachi Los Comperos, and Brave Combo for your playlist.

 Plan Some Games

 To keep guests entertained during your Cinco de Mayo party, plan a few party games.
 A hot chili pepper eating contest will definitely spice up the festivities.
 Have plenty of latex gloves handy for handling the peppers, and set out glasses of milk for the brave souls who partake.
 The last person to reach for the milk last to ease the burning wins the contest.
 A game of Mexican-themed charades can include “person” clues like Selena, Oscar de la Hoya, Frida Kahlo, Guillermo del Toro, and Carlos Santana, along with “place” and “thing clues” such as maracas, pyramids, cilantro, Mexico City, and Isla Mujeres.
 Mexico trivia is another fun game that’ll test your guests’ knowledge of our southern neighbors.
-Be sure to have prizes for the winners, such as gift certificates to your favorite local Mexican restaurant or a basket of Mexican treats.
+Be sure to have prizes for the winners!
+Some options could include a gift certificates to your favorite Mexican restaurant or a basket of Mexican treats.